• Facebook

 I love threading all kinds of meat onto skewers during grilling season.
 Not only is it a convenient way to cook protein, like Curry and Lime Chicken or Mango Chicken, on a hot grill, but the individual portions are perfect for serving a crowd!

-The same is true for these Grilled American Lamb Kebabs.
 They’re first marinated in a lemony and herb-packed sauce to infuse the flavors of the Mediterranean, then cooked quickly on a hot grill.
-The American lamb stays tender and juicy while the outside forms an irresistible charred crust.
+The lamb stays tender and juicy while the outside forms an irresistible charred crust.

-I plated these easy lamb skewers over a 3-ingredient sesame sauce to give this summer dinner its unforgettable pizazz.
+I plated these easy lamb kebabs over a 3-ingredient sesame sauce to give this summer dinner its unforgettable pizazz.
 Top it off with toasted sesame seeds, and you have a new favorite meal for grilling season!

 Overhead shot of grilled kebabs on grey plate with bright yellow grilled lemons.